AO-StreetArt/Aesel/README.rst

 different coordinate systems.
 It will also ensure that 3D assets are distributed to all necessary devices.

+The Documentation for Aesel can be found on `ReadTheDocs <https://aesel.readthedocs.io/en/latest/index.html>`__.

 Stuck and need help?
 Have general questions about the application?
 We encourage you to publish your question on `Stack Overflow <https://stackoverflow.com>`__.
 We regularly monitor for the tag 'aesel' in questions.